swiftlang/swift-evolution/proposals/0000-refactor-metatypes-repurpose-t-dot-self-and-mirror.md

 This is a source-breaking change that can be automated by a migrator.

-The following steps reflects our suggestion of the migration process, these can differ from the final migration process implemented by the core team if this proposal will be accepted:
+The following steps reflects our suggestion of the migration process; these can differ from the final migration process implemented by the core team if this proposal will be accepted:

 * `T.Type` → `Metatype<T>`
 * `T.self` → `Type<T>.metatype`